 ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of tumor.
 To see other pages, use the menu on the side of your screen.

-This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of tumor.
+This section outlines treatments that are the standard of care (the best known treatments available) for this specific type of tumor.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.

 Patients should have a sense that their doctors have a coordinated plan of care and are communicating effectively with one another.
-If patients do not feel that the team is communicating effectively with them or each other about the goals of treatment and the plan of care, patients should discuss this with their doctors or seek additional opinions before treatment.
+If patients do not feel that the team is communicating effectively with them or each other about the goals of treatment and the plan of care, patients should discuss this with their doctors or get additional opinions before treatment.

 Descriptions of the most common treatment options for lacrimal gland tumor are listed below.
 Goals of treatment include complete removal of the tumor, as well as maintaining the health and vision of the patient’s eye(s).

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
-Surgery to the eye is quite common in the treatment of a lacrimal gland tumor.
-During surgery, the ophthalmologist will remove parts of the affected eye or, if necessary, the entire eye (called enucleation), depending on the size and spread of the tumor.
+Surgery to the eye is common in the treatment of a lacrimal gland tumor.
+During surgery, the ophthalmologist will remove parts of the affected eye.
+Or, if necessary, the entire eye (called enucleation; see below) will be removed, depending on the size and spread of the tumor.

-Learn more about cancer surgery .
+Learn more about the basics of cancer surgery .